arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

   }
 ```

-We observe here how in the same way we implemented and used monad comprehensions for nullable types, we now implement the same Monad pattern, this time over Option.
+We observe here how in the same way we implemented and used monad comprehensions for nullable types, we now implement the same Monad pattern, this time over `Option`.
 Fortunately Arrow already provides all these effect builders for all the data types that support monadic behavior.

 ### Abstraction for all Monads